EgbieAndersonUku1/django-email-sender/README.md

 Create the folder structure :

 - See `HTML Email Template Example` and `Plain Text & Multi-part Email Support`
+- Replace the folder `emails` with `verification`
+- Do the same with the file names

 Then add the templates path in `config/settings.py`: